Internal Communications Video Guide

 Survey data matters too.
 Pulse surveys that ask "Do you feel informed about company direction?" give you a qualitative signal that complements the quantitative video metrics.

-Getting started with internal communications video
+How do you get started with internal communications video?

 You don't need to overhaul your entire comms strategy at once.
 Start with one recurring format - a monthly CEO update or a weekly team spotlight - and build from there.
 Once your team sees how much faster and easier it is to produce video with the right tools, the use cases will expand naturally.

-Explore how Shootsta works for communications leaders, or see the full range of corporate video types you can produce with a single platform.
+See what to look for in a video maker for internal comms, or explore how Shootsta works for communications leaders, or see the full range of corporate video types you can produce with a single platform.